- Ep. 7 – American Classical Music: Origins, Composers & Controversy

-Czech composer Antonín Dvořák is often remembered as someone who made invaluable contributions to American music.
+Czech composer Antonín Dvořák made invaluable contributions to American classical music.
 He composed his famous “New World Symphony” in the United States, he taught many future American musicians, and he tried to win respect for certain forms of indigenous American folk music.
 There was only one problem:

-- 6 – Czech, Please: Dvorak in America
+- Ep.
+6 – Czech, Please: Antonin Dvorak in America

-For the sixth episode of Backstage Podcast, join us as we explore the musical and cultural repercussions of Dvorak’s visit to the United States.
+For the sixth episode of Backstage Podcast, join us as we explore the musical and cultural repercussions of Antonin Dvorak and his visit to the United States.

 Mrs. Jeannette Thurber, the founder of the National Conservatory of Music of America, was determined to bring the influential Czech composer to New York–she succeeded by offering him unprecedented influence and a huge paycheck.